 Rainbow Dash's Family

-A pony heavily implied to be Rainbow Dash's father appears briefly in a flashback.
+An older male relative of Rainbow Dash's (implied to be her father) who appears briefly in a flashback.
 He is a lavender stallion with a rainbow mane.
-Rainbow Dash's parents' only explicitly identified appearances have been in The Hub

 - All There in the Manual: Named Rainbow Blaze in the "Canterlot Nights" expansion for the Enterplay CCG.

 - In the Blood: His card quotes him saying that he taught Rainbow Dash everything she knows about flying.